pex9/Backup-application/README.md

 ![Configuration GUI](screenshots/config_main.png)

 The backup app's GUI lets you configure settings easily.
 It features an "Instructions" button that shows GIFs explaining key actions like starting, confirming, or canceling backups.
 You can choose the source and destination folders, name the backup log, and exclude specific file types or directories.
-There's a checkbox to enable autostart, and a "Save options" button to store your settings with feedback.
+There's a checkbox to enable autostart, and a "Save options" button to store your setting.
-A "Close Window" button exits the app.

 ![Instructions](screenshots/config_instructions.png)

 The "Instructions" section in the backup app's GUI displays animated GIFs with short explanations for key actions.